airbytehq/airbyte/docs/career-and-open-positions/README.md

 If you succeed with the above, we will set you up with 1 or 2 more in-depth hour-long interviews to test how you actually think and work on some potentially real tasks for the position.
 It will also be an opportunity for you to see how we work.
 The team will be here to support you, as we want you to succeed.

-Once all of this done, we will get back to you very soon.
-We tend to be very fast!
+Once all of this done, we will discuss the process internally and get back to you very fast (velocity is everything here)!

 ## **Our Benefits**